-One question many of those with OCD have is whether or not they are still eligible for life insurance with the condition, and if so, are they considered a high risk for life insurance?
+One question many people with OCD have is whether or not they are still eligible for life insurance with the condition, and if so, are they considered a high risk for life insurance?

-We’re here to tell you that, yes, you are still eligible for traditional coverage.
-Yet the process may be a bit more difficult compared to those without OCD.
+The great news is that, yes, you are still eligible for traditional coverage.
+Yet, the process may be a bit more difficult compared to those without OCD.

 Here’s the most important information you need to know if you’re considering applying for life insurance with OCD.

 OCD, short for Obsessive-Compulsive Disorder, is a chronic mental condition characterized by obsessive thoughts and compulsive behaviors.